Sales taxes in the United States: North Carolina

 North Carolina has a state-levied sales tax of 4.75%, effective July 1, 2011, with most counties adding a 2% tax, for a total tax of 6.75% in 51 of the 100 counties.
 Mecklenburg and Wake counties levy an additional 0.5% tax, which is directed towards funding the light rail system, for a total of 7.25% and the total sales tax in 45 other counties is 7%.
 Durham County and Orange County impose an additional 0.5% tax onto the 7% rate for funding public transportation, making the total rate 7.5%.
 The Wake County Board of Commissioners levied a Prepared Food and Beverage Tax of 1% of the sale price of prepared food and beverages effective January 1, 1993, bringing the total to 8.25%.

 There is a 40.5¢ tax per gallon on gas, a 45¢ tax per pack of cigarettes, a 79¢ tax per gallon on wine, and a 53¢ tax per gallon on beer.
 Most non-prepared food purchases are taxed at a uniform county tax rate of 2%.
 Alcohol, electricity, and certain other goods are taxed at a "combined rate" of 7%, which includes both state tax and a 2.25% county tax.
 Candy, soft drinks, and prepared foods are taxed at the full combined 6.75-7.5% rate, with some counties levying an additional 1% tax on prepared foods.
 A sales tax holiday on the first Friday in August through the following Sunday, which included school supplies, school instructional materials, clothing, footwear, sports and recreation equipment, and computers and computer accessories, was repealed in 2014 after being in force since 2002.

 North Dakota

-North Dakota has a 5% state sales tax for general sales, but varies depending on the category (5%, 7%, 3% and 2%).
-Local taxes increase the total rates to 7.5% in Fargo, Valley City and Pembina; 7.25% in Grafton; 7.5% in Minot; 6.75% in Grand Forks; 6.5% in West Fargo, Dickinson, and Williston; and 6.0% in Bismarck and Mandan.
+North Dakota has a 5% state sales tax for general sales, but varies depending on the category (5% for most retail sales, Alcohol at 7%, New farm machinery used exclusively for agriculture production at 3% and New mobile homes at 3%).